BrokenShell/Fortuna/docs/development.md

 `--frozen` makes the checked-in `uv.lock` authoritative for the development, test, and native editable-build toolchain.
 Cython, Meson, meson-python, and Ninja are explicit development dependencies.
-The setup command disables build isolation only for the editable Fortuna checkout and forces a local rebuild so Meson's loader records the current environment's persistent Ninja path rather than reusing an environment-specific cached loader.
+The setup command disables build isolation only for the editable Fortuna checkout; `tool.uv` also records that requirement so ordinary `uv sync` and `uv run` commands cannot build Fortuna in a temporary isolated environment.
+Meson's loader therefore records the current environment's persistent Ninja path.
 The same tools are pinned in `build-system.requires` because standalone PEP 517 builds do not consume `uv.lock`.
 Review both sets of pins deliberately when updating the toolchain.
 When changing dependencies, update the project metadata and lock together with `uv add`, `uv remove`, or `uv lock`;